 On 12 November 2011, final presentations were made to the Commonwealth Games General Assembly in St Kitts and Nevis by both bid cities, before a vote to decide the next host city.
 Back home, thousands of Gold Coasters turned out to the Broadwater Parklands to watch live coverage and celebrate as the vote was cast and their city became the host of the 21st Commonwealth Games.

 Almost three years later, a major milestone was marked for the Gold Coast 2018 Commonwealth Games when the curtain closed on the Glasgow 2014 Commonwealth Games.
-As part of the closing ceremony, our Gold Coast Mayor formally accepted the Commonwealth Games Federation Flag and a 10 minute presentation introduced the Gold Coast as the next host city to an estimated global television audience of more than 300 million.
-Never before has our city had this level of international exposure and the flag handover set the platform for a great Commonwealth Games here on the Gold Coast.
+As part of the closing ceremony, Gold Coast Mayor Tom Tate formally accepted the Commonwealth Games Federation Flag.
+A 10 minute presentation introduced the Gold Coast as the next host city to an estimated global television audience of more than 300 million.
+Never before had our city reached this level of international exposure and this set the platform for a great Commonwealth Games here on the Gold Coast.

 GC2018 was the largest multi-sport spectacle event held in Australia this decade and the first in a regional city.
 At the closing ceremony, Queensland Premier Annastacia Palazczuk announced that with the staging of the games, Queensland had entered a “golden age”.